opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 * [I could not set up corporate billing with my work email.
 Why?](https://mobilefaq.digitalworkplace.gov.sg/e-commerce%20order.html#i-could-not-set-up-corporate-billing-with-my-work-email-why)

 ### Can I set up corporate billing on any e-commerce store?
 Nope, you can only set up corporate billing on participating e-commerce stores that your agency has subscribed to.
+Please approach your agency representative for more information.

 ### Which email address do I use to sign up for an account with e-commerce?
 It depends on the e-commerce mall you are signing up for.